ExpediaGroup/github-helpers/README.md

 ## Available Helpers
 Each of the following helpers are defined in a file of the same name in `src/helpers`:
 ### [remove-pr-from-merge-queue](.github/workflows/remove-pr-from-merge-queue.yml)
   * Removes a PR from the merge queue if it has a stale failing status check.
+A PR is considered stale if it has a failing status check that is older than the provided number of `seconds`.

 ### [add-labels](.github/workflows/add-labels.yml)
   * Adds one or more labels to a PR